 Second, when you recover abandoned carts you become better able to determine the cause of lower sales.
 If a product discount is effective at recovering abandoned carts your product pricing might be too high for the average consumer.
 If customers from the same country keep abandoning their cart then your shipping costs may be too high.
 You may need to offer a free shipping threshold to make it more affordable for your international customers.
 By working to recover abandoned carts, you become a better store owner, as you start realizing areas you can improve your business.
 It allows you to better optimize your store for conversions so you can increase sales.

-Keep in mind that the customer showed interest in the product they added to their cart.
+Keep in mind that the customer showed interest in the product, even if it resulted in cart abandonment.
 If a customer abandoned their cart but were planning to buy your product, they’ll be happy to complete their purchase.
 A mistake that store owners make is assuming customers made the decision to not buy their product.
-Even offering a small discount in the hopes of recovering an abandoned cart can prove to be profitable for your store.
+Even offering a small discount to recover abandoned carts can prove to be profitable for your store.

-- Push Notifications: Sometimes when you visit a website, a button pops up asking if you’d like to subscribe to push notifications.
+Sometimes when you visit a website, a button pops up asking if you’d like to subscribe to push notifications.
 If a customer clicks ‘allow’ then you can remarket to them through push notifications.
+You can use a push notification app found on the Shopify App Store.
 You can improve your abandoned cart recovery rate by sending personalized push notifications to customers who’ve abandoned cart.
-You can even offer special discounts to those customers to encourage them to recover their carts.
-You’re free to set reminders a few minutes after cart abandonment though ideally reminders should be sent within the first 24 hours.
+You can even offer special discounts to those customers to encourage them to recover any cart abandonment.
+You’re free to set reminders a few minutes after shopping cart abandonment though ideally reminders should be sent within the first 24 hours.

-- Email: Email is popularly used to recover abandoned carts.
-However, its effectiveness can be lower than push notifications and retargeting ads as people are inundated with emails every day, and most emails aren’t sent to the customer’s main inbox.
+Email is popularly used to improve your cart abandonment rate.
+However, its effectiveness can be lower than push notifications and retargeting ads as people are inundated with emails every day.
+Plus, most emails aren’t sent to the customer’s main inbox.
 To create an effective abandoned cart email focus on creating an amazing subject line.
-You should be testing several different subject lines as this will encourage the most opens possible, and ultimately move customers through the funnel towards purchasing your product.
+You should test several different subject lines as this will encourage the most opens possible, and encourage customers to purchase your product.
 To improve the effectiveness of your abandoned cart email, you’ll need to devote time to testing different copy, offers and layouts to boost your abandoned cart recovery rate.

 Abandoned Cart Apps